Should I keep my appointment with my COSMC provider?

 - We are screening all patients for symptoms and travel history.
 Those patients with symptoms or travel exposure risk will be asked to leave and reschedule their appointment, and to contact their primary care physician or local ER for care and guidance.
 In the rare instance when the appointment is for a musculoskeletal emergency/urgency, we adhere to rigorous CDC and public health protocols designed to prevent transmission.

-- COSMC is encouraging patients to limit the number of visitors they bring to an appointment to one person.
+- COSMC is encouraging patients to limit the number of visitors they bring to an appointment to no more than one person.

-- COSMC has suspended all vendor all non-essential vendor visits to the office
+- COSMC has suspended all non-essential vendor visits to the office

-- All COSMC Team Members have be encouraged to postpone any travel until further notice and all non-essential business travel has been eliminated.
+- All COSMC Team Members have been encouraged to postpone any travel until further notice and all non-essential business travel has been eliminated.